openweb-nl/hippo-docker/README.md

 To change the value of -XX:MaxRAMPercentage you can use environmental variable MAX_RAM_PERCENTAGE.
 The value of this variable is expected to be an **Integer** like 50 (Not 50.0)

+If you are using MaxRAMPercentage make sure that you leave at least 512Mb for the native memory, e.g. if you set a maximum memory limit of 1024Mb then set MAX_RAM_PERCENTAGE to 50 percent or less.

 ### How to dockerify a Hippo project

 **Step 1:** Add the following profile to your root pom.xml file.